vitessio/website/content/en/blog/2024-06-27-announcing-vitess-20.md

 ### Online DDL

-Release 20.0 drops support for `gh-ost` for Online DDL, as we continue to invest in `vitess` migrations based on vreplication.
+Release 20.0 drops support for `gh-ost` for Online DDL, as we continue to invest in `vitess` migrations based on VReplication.
 The `gh-ost` strategy is still recognized; however:

 - Vttablet binaries no longer bundle the `gh-ost` binary.
 The user should provide their own `gh-ost` binary, and supply `vttablet --gh-ost-path`.
 - Vitess no longer tests `gh-ost` in CI/endtoend tests.